Akhlesh Lakhtakia: Education

-He obtained a Bachelor of Technology degree in Electronics Engineering from the Indian Institute of Technology (BHU), Varanasi in 1979; Master of Science and Doctor of Philosophy degrees in Electrical Engineering from the University of Utah, Salt Lake City, USA in 1981 and 1983, respectively.
+Lakhtakia was born in Lucknow, India.
+He obtained a Bachelor of Technology degree in electronics engineering from the Indian Institute of Technology (BHU), Varanasi in 1979.
+He then earned Master of Science (1981) and Doctor of Philosophy (1983) degrees in electrical engineering from the University of Utah.
+He later received a Doctor of Science degree in electronics engineering from Banaras Hindu University in 2006.

 Academic career

-In 1983, Lakhtakia joined the faculty of the Pennsylvania State University, where he was elevated to the rank of Distinguished Professor of Engineering Science and Mechanics in January 2004.
+Lakhtakia joined the faculty of Pennsylvania State University in 1983.
+He was elevated to the rank of Distinguished Professor of Engineering Science and Mechanics in January 2004.
 In 2006, he became the Charles Godfrey Binder (Endowed) Professor of Engineering Science and Mechanics.
-In 2018, he became an Evan Pugh University Professor.
+In 2018, he was named Evan Pugh University Professor, the highest academic rank at Penn State.